Rincedent/CycloneVSoC/README.md

 5. Once everything is synthesized, run the ./make.sh script at the root of the project from an embedded command shell (you need the soc-eds software from altera :  http://fpgasoftware.intel.com/soceds/)
+   * **`NOTE` : You should run the script twice the first time, then only once per synthesis because the auto-generated toolchain needs to be altered.**
 6. Follow the "Prepare SD card" paragraph using the files that just got generated in the outputs/ folder